 Does Homemade Bug Repellant Work?

 Surprisingly, making your own bug spray actually does work!
 And it can work very well!

 I used this natural bug repellant when I was in Florida’s Everglades camping.
 It also uses natural ingredients and worked better than the stuff with DEET!
 Just check out the reviews!

 Many of the bug sprays that you buy in the stores, such as this Cutter Insect Repellant, actually contain essential oils to help repel mosquitoes and bugs.

-However, because of laws that allow companies to not release a majority of their ingredients because of proprietary recipes (even though food manufacturers have to tell you all the ingredients, but something that you put on your skin doesn’t have to….) you don’t know what all of the other ingredients that are absorbing into your skin are.
+However, because of laws that allow companies to not release a majority of their ingredients (called inert ingredients) because of proprietary recipes (even though food manufacturers have to tell you all the ingredients, but something that you put on your skin doesn’t have to….) you don’t know what all of the other ingredients that are absorbing into your skin are.

 And that’s not good.

 So why not make your own using some of the same ingredients that expensive bug sprays use?

 Homemade bug sprays work because they use the essential oils that mosquitoes, ticks, and other bugs hate.

 That is exactly how bug repellants works – they disgust bugs with a smell that makes them not want to come near you.
 Many of those smells that upset bugs are actually pleasant for humans.